 If you ever owned a hacked version of the original Xbox gaming console, then perhaps you’re familiar with XBMC, aka xbox media center.
 It’s an open source, nutbuster of a piece of software that will play just about any piece of media you can throw at it.
 This is the free software I mentioned earlier, and we’re going to go ahead and load this onto your SD Card before we plug everything in.
 So to do that…

-- Head over to the official Raspbmc website and download the installer for either Windows or Mac, depending on your platform.
+- Head over to the official Raspbmc website and for either Windows or Mac, depending on your platform.
 Pretty straight forward, right?

 - Insert your SD Card into your SD Card reader, and then insert the whole thing into your computer’s USB slot.
 You’ll probably see a prompt saying you inserted it, and you can go ahead and close that.